 Note 2.
-Statistically significant differences are denoted with asterisks: \ p<0.05 means there is only a 5% probability at most that the difference resulted by chance, \\\ p<0.01 means there is only a 1% probability at most that the difference resulted by chance.
+Statistically significant differences are denoted with asterisks: \ p<0.05 means there is only a 5% probability at most that the difference resulted by chance, \\ p<0.01 means there is only a 1% probability at most that the difference resulted by chance, \\ p<0.001 means there is only a 0.1% probability at most that the difference resulted by chance.
 Superscript numbers denote statistically significant differences at the p<0.05 level (i.e., there is only a 5% probability at most that the difference occurred by chance).
-The number indicates with which year the result differs.
+The number indicates with which year the result differes.

-&lt;sup>a Full-time status was determined by the official record that is finalized 45 days after the end of the term.
+a Full-time status was determined by the official record that is finalized 45 days after the end of the term.
 Power of YOU students are required to enroll full-time.